Law of Return: Claims of discrimination in relation to Palestinian refugees

 Critics claim that the Law of Return runs counter to the claims of a democratic state.

 Palestinians and advocates for Palestinian refugee rights criticize the Law of Return, which they compare with the Palestinian claim to a Palestinian right of return.
 These critics consider the Law, as contrasted against the denial of the right of return, offensive and institutionalized ethnic discrimination.

-A report by the UN Economic and Social Commission for Western Asia (ESCWA) criticized the Law of Return for "conferring on Jews worldwide the right to enter Israel and obtain Israeli citizenship regardless of their countries of origin and whether or not they can show links to Israel-Palestine, while withholding any comparable right from Palestinians, including those with documented ancestral homes in the country" and as a policy of "demographic engineering" meant to uphold Israel's status as "the Jewish state".
+A report by the UN Economic and Social Commission for Western Asia (ESCWA) criticized the Law of Return for its differential eligibility tests: on the one hand allowing immigrants with a particular ethnoreligious identity or ancestry, while at the same time failing to provide equivalent or similar rights of return to those with other types of connection to the lands of the State of Israel (in particular, those with Palestinian ancestry).
+It criticized the law for: "conferring on Jews worldwide the right to enter Israel and obtain Israeli citizenship regardless of their countries of origin and whether or not they can show links to Israel-Palestine, while withholding any comparable right from Palestinians, including those with documented ancestral homes in the country".
+It described the policy as one component of a strategy of "demographic engineering" meant primarily to maintain Israel's status as a "Jewish state" by bolstering the number of those within the country identifying as Jewish.
 The report was later withdrawn following controversy.

-Same-sex relationships

-On June 10, 2011, the Law of Return was tested when a gay male couple, one Jewish and one Catholic, made Aliyah to Israel.
-This couple was the first same-sex, different religion married couple to request joint Aliyah status, although opposite-sex married couples of different religions receive joint Aliyah as a matter of course.
-The Jewish man quickly received citizenship but the decision of citizenship for his husband was delayed by the Ministry of the Interior despite the clause in the law saying the spouse of the Jewish returnee must also be granted citizenship.
-On August 10, 2011, the Ministry of the Interior granted citizenship to the non-Jewish husband as required by the Law of Return.

-In 2014, Interior Minister Gideon Sa'ar announced that Jews in same-sex relationships who got married abroad but wished to immigrate to Israel were allowed to do so under the Law of Return, even with a non-Jewish spouse, and that both spouses would receive Israeli citizenship.